MCP

 There is a lifecyle in the communication between an MCP server and client.

-- Message Exchange (through Streamable HTTP.
-Which will use normal HTTP REST APIs but can upgrade to SSE for push)
+2. Message Exchange (through Streamable HTTP.
+Which will use normal HTTP REST APIs.
+Stateless connections. but can upgrade to SSE for push)